cybercongress/go-cyber/docs/cyberd.md

 We foresee the demand for the following features community could work on after launch:

 - Parametrization
+- KV
 - IBC
-- WASM VM
+- WASM VM for gas
 - Onchain upgrades
-- CUDA VM
+- CUDA VM for gas
+- Privacy by default

 ## Applications of knowledge graph

 A lot of cool applications can be built on top of proposed architecture:

 _Web3 browsers_.
 It easy to imagine the emergence of a full-blown blockchain browser.
 Currently, there are several efforts for developing browsers around blockchains and distributed tech.
-Among them are Beaker, Mist, Brave, and Metamask.
+Among them are Beaker, ~~Mist~~, Brave, and Metamask.
 All of them suffer from trying to embed web2 in web3.
 Our approach is a bit different.
 We consider web2 as the unsafe subset of web3.
 That is why we decide to develop a web3 browser that can showcase the cyber approach to answer questions better.

 _Programmable semantic cores_.
 Currently, the most popular keywords in a gigantic semantic core of Google are keywords of apps such as youtube, facebook, github, etc. However, developers have very limited possibility to explain Google how to better structure results.
 The cyber approach brings this power back to developers.
 On any given user input string in any application relevant answer can be computed either globally, in the context of an app, a user, a geo or in all of them combined.